 Status: The TBPOC approved an acceleration plan to construct a detour at the Oakland end of the bridge to allow for expedited construction of the OTD #2 contract.
-OTD #2 was advertised on March 12, 2012, and will be awarded in April 2012.
-Construction will begin in June 2012.
+The OTD #2 contract was awarded on March 29, 2012, and construction started on June 25, 2012.
+The contractor will start driving piles for the abutment wall and the falsework for the support structure in July 2012.